Copenhagen Tourist Cards

 Below, I have selected for you some of the top attractions you can see with the Copenhagen Card, and tell you a little more in detail about the most popular ones.

-Take a boat trip on the canals of the Danish capital
+Take a boat trip along the canals of the Danish capital

 A boat trip on Copenhagen's canals is a unique experience not to be missed.
 During the trip, you can enjoy amazing panoramic views of some of the city's most emblematic buildings, such as the Copenhagen Opera House, the Royal Library, the Kastellet Fortress and the Little Mermaid statue, or the Nyhavn Bridge, one of the most photographed bridges in the city.